hanatos/vkdt/src/pipe/modules/kpn-t/readme.md

 ## TODO

-FIXME: can't compute `DEBUG_DERIV` on current softmax code

-TODO: try down/up step in up and dup
+multilevel:
+* fight aliasing!
+2x2 not usable :(
+* try honest flower/5x5 pyramid down + bilinear up
+* implement all (plain, pre-diff, post-diff)
+* how to combine in up?
+O + I.a * I.rgb or more shrinkage like?

 release:
 TODO: use KHR coopmat extension instead of NV (mainly types matA matB matC)
 TODO: what about the non-32 subgroups? (is a vk1.3 extension)
-TODO: what is good input? (paris/durand propose shipping noise sigma)
+TODO: what is good input? (paris/durand propose shipping noise sigma, but seems to be ignored by MLP)
 TODO: luma/chroma blend

 extra credits: run on raw bayer and demosaic as you go?